 The 5:2 Fasting Diet For Weight Loss

-The 5:2 diet has slowly crept across the pond to North America, and it is gaining momentum.
-The idea was first presented in an hour long documentary on BBC called "Eat, Fast, Live Longer."
-This was first aired in Britain during the Summer 2012 London Olympics, which is why the narrator, and guinea pig for several different fasting diets, thought no one would even notice it.
+The 5:2 diet has slowly crept across the pond to North America and it is gaining momentum.
+The idea was first presented in an hour-long documentary on the BBC called "Eat, Fast, Live Longer" aired during the Summer, 2012 Olympics.
+Michael Mosley, the narrator and guinea pig for several different fasting diets, thought no one would even notice it.

-Well ,he was wrong!
-This has taken Britain by storm, and newspapers frequently publish recipes for the devoted followers.
-Michael Mosley was trained as a doctor, but has spent the better part of his career covering medical topics for the BBC.
-He was 53 at the time of filming, and at 5 foot 11, and 187 pounds, did not feel he was unhealthy.
-Shockingly his doctor had told him he was pre-diabetic, and an MRI for one of his documentaries revealed he had a significant amount of internal body fat.
+Well he was wrong!
+This has taken Britain by storm, and newspapers frequently publish recipes for devoted followers.
+Mosley is a trained doctor, but has spent the better part of his career covering medical topics for the BBC.
+He was 53 at the time of filming.
+At 5 foot, 11 inches and187 pounds, he did not feel that he was unhealthy.
+Shockingly his doctor had told him he was pre-diabetic, and an MRI revealed he had a significant amount of internal body fat.
 He was thin on the outside and fat on the inside (TOFI), which put him at a higher risk for a multitude of health problems.

 This led Mosley on a quest to get healthy, reduce his risk of diabetes and cancer, and lose some of the internal fat surrounding his vital organs.
 After meeting with many researchers, he ended up settling on the 5:2 diet plan.

-- On the 5 other days, eat normally.
-Women eat 2000 calories, and men eat 2400 calories.
-These are called feed days.
-It is not necessary to count calories on these days, just be aware that you are staying roughly within the range.
+- It is not necessary to count calories during the five "feed" days.
+Just be aware that you are staying roughly within the range of 2,000 or 2,400.
 Pay attention to hunger cues and the feeling of satiety.

 - The days can vary week to week depending on your schedule.

-- No foods are off-limits, as long as the calories are within the designated amounts.
+- No foods are off-limits, as long as the total calories are within the designated amounts.

-- Make sure to drink plenty of calorie-free drinks on fast day, preferably water, tea, or coffee.
-Try not to consume to many diet sodas, as the affect of aspartame can play with insulin production.
+- Make sure to drink plenty of calorie-free drinks on fast days, preferably water, tea, or coffee.
+Try not to consume diet sodas, as the affect of aspartame can play with insulin production.

-- The calories on fast day can be consumed over the course of the day, although Mosley prefers splitting them for breakfast and dinner, and leaving 12 hours in between for additional fasting benefits.
+- The calories on fast days can be consumed over the course of the day, although Mosley prefers splitting them between breakfast and dinner, leaving 12 hours in between.
 Some research for the alternate day fast shows people eating all of the calories in one sitting around lunch.
-Mosley’s co-author Mimi split them into three small meals, and still lost weight.
+Mosley’s co-author Mimi split them into three small meals and still lost weight.

-- Try and include some protein on fast days, as there will be muscle loss if none are consumed.
+- Try and include some protein on fast days, as you will lose muscle mass if you don't eat protein.
 Fat and carbohydrates can be stored in the body as fat, but protein cannot be stored.